After 5:30 someone in the audience asks the following question:

 I have to admit that there wasn't any sensible answer to give - other than admitting that OneCoin is a ponzi scheme and they had to increase the amount of coins to lure more people to the scam as well as acquire more time for milking money out of the victims.
 So of course Wahlroos has no other option but to avoid the subject.

 Well, let's not blame Wahlroos for not being able to give proper answers.
 To run a believable ponzi Ruja Ignatova should have hired in the first place someone who actually knew something about cryptocurrencies.
 The future developments that the PonziQueen announced in London have only underlined the fact that she doesn't have a clue about what she's talking about.
 As a matter fact economy isn't her strength either.
 There isn't a currency in the world that has value based only on its brand.
 According to Ignatova her coin value is based on the electricity costs, computer power costs and the brand.
 While talking about OneCoin's value she does always mention users and usability but OneCoin has neither of those.
-As a cherry on top Ignatova thinks she can add as many coins to a cryptocurrency without damaging its value.
+As a cherry on top Ignatova thinks she can increase the amount of coins as much as she wants without damaging the value.